 The contact details are:

-Both Debbie and Jen have a passionate interest and some understanding in how we connect our mental health with our spirituality.
+Debbie has a passionate interest and some understanding in how we connect our mental health with our spirituality.
 The function of the focus group is to understand more about ourselves in a supportive environment and this group is not designed to contradict any other treatments or talking therapies.

 Debbie is a professionally trained counsellor.
 Her model is person centred with psychodynamic insights.
 She trained at Leeds Metropolitan University and United Churches Healing Ministry qualifying with an Advanced Diploma in Counselling and Psychotherapy.
 Debbie is a registered member of the British Association of Counsellors and Psychotherapists.